 Most learners aged 19 and over, studying at Level 3 and above, could qualify for an Advanced Learning Loan from the UK government.
 Read our guide to 'Everything you need to know about Advanced Learner Loans'.

 It is easy to apply, your household income isn't taken into account and there's no credit check.
-You won't have to pay anything back until your income is over £21,000 a year.
+You won't have to pay anything back until your income is over £2,214 a month (before tax and other deductions).
 For more information on Advanced Learning Loans visit gov.uk.

 Your main costs for higher education will be tuition fees and the cost of books and equipment, however there may also be other costs to consider such as accommodation and living costs.
-The government offers UK and EU students a higher education tuition fee loan which you only start to repay after graduation, once you are earning over £25,725.
+The government offers UK and EU students a higher education tuition fee loan which you only start to repay after graduation, once you are earning over £2,214 a month (before tax and other deductions).
 Grants and loans for maintenance support may also be available.
 For more information on student loan rates and maintenance grants visit gov.uk.
 For learners under 19 studying higher education, fees will also apply.
 A loan may be available to you from Student Finance England.

 To find out if you are eligible for help with the cost of tuition, exam and registration fees please contact Information Services.

 If you are aged 19-23 and do not currently have a full Level 2 or Level 3 qualification, you may be eligible for Level 2 or Level 3 Entitlement.
 This scheme entitles you to remission on your tuition fees (other fees such as exam fees or the cost of materials must be paid).
 To find out if you are eligible please contact Information Services.